Bradford UK City of Culture 2025

-Bradford 2025 UK City of Culture is a designation given to Bradford, England, between 2025 and 2026 by the Department for Digital, Culture, Media and Sport (DCMS).
-The designation means that Bradford gains access to funding to improve its infrastructure and arts facilities, and will host a series of events celebrating local culture starting in 2025 for twelve months.
+Bradford 2025 UK City of Culture was the designation given to Bradford, England, between 2025 and 2026 by the Department for Digital, Culture, Media and Sport (DCMS).

+The designation meant that Bradford gained access to funding to improve infrastructure and arts facilities, and hosted a series of events celebrating local culture through 2025.
 Bradford won the designation on 31 May 2022, winning over bids from County Durham, Southampton and Wrexham County Borough to become the fourth UK City of Culture since the programme began in 2013, following Derry~Londonderry (Note: Branded using this name for the city to avoid the naming dispute.), Hull, and Coventry, as well as the second in Yorkshire.
-The 2025 bidding contest was launched on 29 May 2021, and was the first contest since 2013 open to local areas in the United Kingdom receiving twenty bids by July 2021.
+The 2025 bidding contest was launched on 29 May 2021, and was the first contest since 2013 open to local areas in the United Kingdom, receiving twenty bids by July 2021.

 Background

 UK City of Culture is a designation given to a different city every four years by the DCMS with the aim of using the arts to celebrate and regenerate forgotten areas.